-Dr. F. Batmanghelidj, expert in chronic dehydration, states: "The most important life-giving substance in the body, and the one that the body desperately depends on, is water.
+Dr. F. Batmanghelidj, physician and author of chronic dehydration studies, states: "The most important life-giving substance in the body, and the one that the body desperately depends on, is water.
 The body is comprised of approximately 75% water and is found both outside and inside the cells, and is the basis for all bodily fluids."

 Water serves numerous vital functions such as maintaining cell structure, waste removal, and distribution of nutrients, oxygen and immune cells.
 Water also plays a leading role in stabilising body temperature.
 Hydration has been associated with energy levels and physical endurance, as well as concentration and focus.
 To enable our children to get the most out of every day, staying hydrated is, therefore, both logical and important for a balanced mood and your child's wider health.
 Headaches, mood swings and irritability are often indications of dehydration.

-As we get wrapped up in an activity or task it is easy to forget to consume enough water, especially as a child.
-Children can often find consuming water difficult as it lacks flavour.
-Here are a few tips for helping to keep your child hydrated, so they can maximise their potential each day.
+As we get wrapped up in an activity or task it is easy to forget to consume enough water, for adults and especially for children.
+Some children can often find consuming water difficult as it lacks flavour, so here are a few tips for helping to keep your child hydrated, so they can maximise their potential each day.

-- Many fruits are high in water volume so offering a fruit salad for desert or as a snack can help increase water intake.
+- Many fruits are high in water volume so offering a fruit salad for dessert or as a snack can help increase water intake.
 Soups and stews can also have similar benefits.

 - Lead by example; the more your child observes you drinking, the more likely they are to imitate your behaviour and routines.
 On the days that you're home, try a family 'water drinking daily challenge' where children can visually check off each glass of water they, and you've each consumed.